Quickstart for Model Developers#

 det experiment create adaptive.yaml .

 2. To view the WebUI dashboard, enter your cluster address in the browser address bar, accept the default username of determined, and click Sign In.
-A password is not required.
+After signing in, create a strong password.

 3. The experiment can take some time to complete.
 You can monitor progress in the WebUI Dashboard by clicking the Experiment name.
 Notice that more trials have started: